Individual Development Plan

 Is it required?

-Starting in 2014 the university recommends the use of IDPs for all postdoctoral researchers and graduate students, and requires their use for all postdoctoral researchers and graduate students supported by National Institutes of Health (NIH) funding.
-This requirement comes in response to a NIH notice issued in summer 2013.
+Since 2014 the university has recommended the use of IDPs for all postdoctoral researchers and graduate students, and required their use for all postdoctoral researchers and graduate students supported by National Institutes of Health (NIH) funding.
+This requirement came in response to a NIH notice issued in summer 2013.
 Read the full policy.

 Online Resources to Help You Create Your IDP